Warren G. Harding: Teapot Dome

 Hearings into Teapot Dome began in October 1923, two months after Harding's death.
 Fall had left office earlier that year, and he denied receiving any money from Sinclair or Doheny; Sinclair agreed.
 The following month, Walsh learned that Fall had spent lavishly on expanding and improving his New Mexico ranch.
-Fall reappeared and stated that the money had come as a loan from Harding's friend and The Washington Post publisher Edward B. McLean, but McLean denied it when he testified.
+Fall reappeared and said that the money had come as a loan from Harding's friend and Washington Post publisher Edward B. McLean, but McLean denied it when he testified.
 Doheny told the committee that he had given Fall the money in cash as a personal loan out of regard for their past association, but Fall invoked his Fifth Amendment right against self-incrimination when he was compelled to appear again, rather than answer questions.

 Investigators found that Fall and a relative had received a total of about $400,000 from Doheny and Sinclair, and that the transfers were contemporaneous with the controversial leases.
 Fall was convicted in 1929 of accepting bribes, and in 1931 became the first U.S. cabinet member to be imprisoned for crimes committed in office.
 Sinclair was convicted only of contempt of court for jury tampering.
 Doheny was brought to trial before a jury in April 1930 for giving the bribe that Fall had been convicted of accepting, but he was acquitted.